rstudio/shiny/_includes/tutorial/tabsets.md

 ![Tabsets Screenshot](screenshots/tabsets.png)

-The Tabsets application demonstrates using tabs to present output.
+The Tabsets application demonstrates using tabs to organize output.
 To run the example type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;06_tabsets&quot;)
 </code></pre>

+### Tab Panels

+Tabsets are created by calling the `tabsetPanel` function with a list of tabs created by the `tabPanel` function.
+Each tab panel is provided a list of output elements which are rendered vertically within the tab.

+In this example we updated our Hello Shiny application to add a summary and table view of the data,  each rendered on their own tab.
+Here is the revised source code for the user-interface:

 #### ui.R
 <pre><code class="r">library(shiny)

 # Define UI for random distribution application